-This project focuses on developing an AI-powered music recommendation system by harnessing diverse music data sources with the main dataset Million Song Dataset (MSD) and having sub-datasets within MSD involving cover songs, lyrics, user data, genre labels, and similarity.
-Employing content based filtering and deep learning together will achieve the best results, providing users with personalized and diverse music recommendations.
-The objective is to create an efficient music recommendation system that enhances user music discovery and satisfaction.
+This project focuses on developing an AI-powered music recommendation system by harnessing diverse music data sources with the primary dataset Million Song Dataset (MSD) and having a subdataset, The Echo Nest.
+These contain lyrics, user data, genre labels, and Track info.
+Employing content-based filtering and deep learning algorithms together will achieve the best results, providing users with personalized and diverse music recommendations.
+Using the platform Xcode, I created an App using Swift UI code and made it personable to the user.